fs-webdev/eslint-config-frontier/README.md

 ## CodeClimate Usage
 It is important to note that in order for CodeClimate to use this custom config, we have to work around their limitations a bit.

-1. Add a prepare section to your codeclimate that will download this eslint-config file.
+1. Add a prepare section to your .codeclimate.yml that will download this eslint-config file.
 [Prepare Docs](https://docs.codeclimate.com/docs/configuring-the-prepare-step)
     - It should look like this
         ```yaml
         prepare: